joshfrench/om-wiki-fork/Om-Next-Overview.md

            nil) ;; no parameters
 ```

-in this case, your read function should return some value that makes sense for that spot in the grammar.
+in this case, your read function should return some value that makes sense for
-There are no real restrictions on what that data value has to be.
-It could be a string, number,
+that spot in the grammar.
+There are no real restrictions on what that data
+value has to be in this case.
+There is no further shape implied by the grammar.
-Entity Object, JS Date, etc. The grammar says a value has to be there, but it doesn't care
+It could be a string, number, Entity Object, JS Date, nil, etc.
-about what is in it.

-Your return value must be a map, and due to additional features you need to wrap your
+Due to additional features of the parser, your return value must be wrapped in a
-return value in a map with the key `:value`.
-Thus, a very simple read for keywords
+map with the key `:value`.
+Thus, a very simple read for keywords could be:
-could be:

 ```clj
 (defn read [env key params] { :value 42 })
 ```

-and you have a read function that returns the meaning of life the universe and everything in
+and you have a read function that returns the meaning of life the universe and
-a single line!
-Of course we're ignoring the meaning of the question, but we can now read
+everything in a single line!
+Of course we're ignoring the meaning of the
-any query that contains only keywords.
-Try it out via the REPL:
+question, but we can now read any query that contains only keywords.
+Try it out
+via the REPL:

 ```clj
 (def state (atom {}))